'We Alerted The World' To Coronavirus On Jan. 5, WHO Says In Response To U.S.

 "There are literally millions and millions of cases of atypical pneumonia around the world every year," Ryan said, adding that in the middle of an influenza season, it was "quite remarkable" that a cluster of 41 confirmed cases was singled out in Wuhan, China.

-Questions about advice from WHO during the early days of the outbreak recently prompted Dr. Maria Van Kerkhove, an emerging disease expert who is the agency's technical lead on COVID-19, to review her first news conference about it, from Jan.
-14. In that session, she discussed the questions researchers were trying to answer about the virus, from the modes of transmission to the extent of infection in patients.
+Questions about advice from the WHO during the early days of the outbreak recently prompted Maria Van Kerkhove, an emerging-disease expert who is the agency's technical lead on COVID-19, to review her first news conference about it, on Jan.
+14. In that session, she discussed the questions that researchers were trying to answer about the virus, from the modes of transmission to the extent of infection in patients.

 "All of our guidance that was out before we did that press conference was about limiting exposure to people and to prevent transmission, particularly in health care settings," Van Kerkhove said.

-"We wanted to ensure that frontline workers were protected," she added, "so our guidance that was put out was about respiratory droplets and contact protection."
+"We wanted to ensure that front-line workers were protected," she added, "so our guidance that was put out was about respiratory droplets and contact protection."

 "All of that was out on the 10th and the 11th of January," she said.

 Tedros did not dwell on Trump's accusations.
-Instead, he referred to WHO's origins in the first years of the U.N.'s existence and its mission of protecting public health.
-And while he called the U.S. "a longstanding and generous friend," Tedros also said WHO is committed to working with all nations, "without fear or favor."
+Instead, he referred to the WHO's origins in the first years of the United Nations' existence and its mission of protecting public health.
+And while he called the U.S. "a long-standing and generous friend," Tedros also said the WHO is committed to working with all nations, "without fear or favor."

 "COVID-19 does not discriminate between rich nations and poor, large nations and small.
 It does not discriminate between nationalities, ethnicities or ideologies," Tedros said.
 "Neither do we.
 This is a time for all of us to be united in our common struggle against a common threat — a dangerous enemy."

-After the pandemic has finally been corralled, Tedros said, there will be time to review WHO's performance – a process he said is routine after any disease outbreak.
+After the pandemic has finally been corralled, Tedros said, there will be time to review the WHO's performance — a process he said is routine after any disease outbreak.

-"No doubt, areas for improvement will be identified and there will be lessons for all of us to learn," he said.
-"But for now, our focus – my focus – is on stopping this virus and saving lives."
+"No doubt, areas for improvement will be identified, and there will be lessons for all of us to learn," he said.
+"But for now, our focus — my focus — is on stopping this virus and saving lives."

-Critics are saying that by attacking WHO, President Trump is seeking deflect blame for his own administration's problems in containing COVID-19.
-The U.S. has more than 610,000 confirmed coronavirus cases — far more than any other country, according to the Johns Hopkins COVID-19 dashboard.
+Critics are saying that by attacking the WHO, Trump is seeking to deflect blame away from his own administration's problems in containing COVID-19.
+The U.S. has more than 610,000 confirmed coronavirus cases — far more than any other country, according to Johns Hopkins University's COVID-19 dashboard.

-As the U.S death toll from COVID-19 soared past 26,000 on Wednesday, the White House issued a statement reiterating Trump's complaints about WHO.
+As the U.S death toll from COVID-19 soared past 26,000 on Wednesday, the White House issued a statement reiterating Trump's complaints about the WHO.

-When Tedros was asked what kind of financial impact the U.S. stance could have, he declined to give specifics, saying WHO is now reviewing how its work might be affected by a withdrawal of U.S. funding.
+When Tedros was asked what kind of financial impact the U.S. stance could have, he declined to give specifics, saying the WHO is now reviewing how its work might be affected by a withdrawal of U.S. funding.

 He added, "We'll work with our partners to fill any financial gaps we face and to ensure our work continues uninterrupted."

-A look at WHO's most recent financial update suggests the lack of U.S. money would have a profound impact.
+A look at the WHO's most recent financial update suggests that lack of U.S. money would have a profound impact.
 In that report, the WHO lists some $5.6 billion in total contributions from members and foundations.

-The U.S. is responsible for nearly 15% of the WHO's funding in specified voluntary contributions, which is by far the largest budget category, funding specific disease programs and regional initiatives.
-The U.S. also accounts for 22% of the $1 billion that WHO brings in through "assessed contributions" from member nations.
+The U.S. is responsible for nearly 15% of the WHO's funding in "specified voluntary contributions," which is by far the largest funding category, supporting specific disease programs and regional initiatives.
+The U.S. also accounts for 22% of the $1 billion that the WHO brings in through "assessed contributions" from member nations.